luxdelux7/ComfyUI-Forbidden-Vision/README.md

 <summary><strong>🏗️ [ Builder Settings ]</strong></summary>

-### Core Sampling
+### Core Sampling and inputs

 **self_correction**
-Performs a low-denoise, 2-step polishing pass at the end of sampling.
+Performs a 0.05 denoise, 2-step polishing pass at the end of sampling.
 This corrects small inconsistencies, stabilizes shapes, and reduces overcooked artifacts.
 Recommended ON for most workflows.

-**seed**
-The base seed for initial noise generation.
-If self-correction is enabled, the polish pass automatically uses `seed + 1`.

-**steps**
-Number of sampling steps.
-Higher values generally improve quality but increase time.
-The final polish pass always uses 2 steps regardless of this setting.

-**cfg**
-Classifier-free guidance.
-Higher values push the image toward the prompt but may introduce artifacts.
-Defaults to 7 for a strong but stable prompt adherence.

-**sampler_name**
-The sampling algorithm.
-Defaults to **euler_ancestral**, which pairs well with SDXL and produces stable early-pass structure for character renders.

-**scheduler**
-Controls how noise is scheduled across steps.
-Default is **sgm_uniform**, a reliable all-rounder for SDXL.
+**vae** *(optional)*
+If connected, the Builder decodes the final latent to an image preview.
+If not, output preview is a blank placeholder but the latent remains valid.

+>The sampling options are the same as the core ksampler.
+I set **euler_ancestral** with **sgm_uniform** as default as that is usually what I use with most SDXL based models.

 ---